apache/activemq-apollo/apollo-website/src/documentation/stomp-manual.md

 ### Message Expiration

 ${project_name} supports expiring old messages.
 Unconsumed expired messages are automatically removed from the queue.
+There's two way to specify when the message will be expired.
+Y

-You just need to specify when the message expires by setting the `expires` message header.
+The first way to configure the expiration is by setting the `expires` message header.
 The expiration time must be specified as the number of milliseconds since the Unix epoch.

 Example: